cvxpy/cvxpy/doc/source/examples/basic/linear_program.rst

 Linear program
 ==============

-A linear program is an optimization problem with linear objective and affine inequality constraints.
+A linear program is an optimization problem with a linear objective and affine inequality constraints.
 A common standard form is the following:

 .. math::